 Often when people seek therapy, they are simply hoping to feel more in control of their emotions, their reactions to their world, and feel confident in the path their life is taking.
 Our goal is to help our clients understand the root of the barriers that are keeping them from achieving their visions and dreams, while helping them heal from past negative experiences that are causing ongoing stress.
 We also work with clients to help them achieve a healthy balance between their daily stressors, responsibilities and their own wellness.

 Katie is a trauma therapy and neurobiology geek, and loves to incorporate eclectic techniques into her treatment.
-In her spare time, you can find Katie involved in social justice activism, practicing yoga or spending time with her cat and two dogs.
+In her spare time, you can find Katie involved in social justice activism, practicing yoga or spending time with her family and her three cats cat and two dogs.
 She also loves to sing, play piano, and make artwork!

 Helen Capita is a Mental Health Counselor and has been practicing for about two years now.
 Helen obtained her master's degree in Mental Health Counseling from University at Buffalo, and is intensively trained in Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).